How to use a Sales Funnel Template to Guide Your Customers Towards Purchase.

 There is an old saying, Buyers are Liars, which really means people are known to back out of a sale at the last minute.
 In a sales funnel, that’s known as the CTA decision we mentioned above.

 A customer will often abandon the cart just before payment, which can be really annoying.
 This is when you need to reassure them that buying is a good decision.
 People will abandon a sale for many reasons.
-But, even if they do, you can often bring them back to complete the purchase by using a paid retargeting campaign or by dropping them into an email drip campaign that reminds them they have not yet completed the sale.
+But, even if they do, you can often bring them back to complete the purchase by using a paid retargeting campaign or by dropping them into automated email campaigns that remind them they have not yet completed the sale.

 Using a paid ad or an email campaign will show them you are following up on your promise, and will let them know you are still waiting to solve their problem.
-This lets them know you are worth doing business with.
+You can also schedule follow-up messages to optimize the chances of conversion and ensure timely outreach.
+After a successful purchase, encourage satisfied customers to provide referrals, helping to generate new leads and grow your business.

 Stage 6: Close!

 The last step of the journey is to wrap everything up and make money.
+Sales teams play a crucial role in guiding customers through this final stage and closing the sale.
 If you’ve played your cards right up until this point, closing the sale should be easy.

 Wrapping Things Up